Viola Fletcher: Pursuit of reparations

 She testified that the city of Tulsa had used the names of victims and images of the massacre to generate money for the city.
 In 2022, Fletcher, her brother, and Randle received $1 million from New York philanthropist Ed Mitzen.

+A Justice Department review in 2024 found that federal prosecution may have been possible a century ago, but there was no longer an avenue to bring a criminal case launched under the Emmett Till Unsolved Civil Rights Crime Act.

 Visit to Ghana

 In August 2021, Fletcher and her brother Hughes visited Ghana.
 They met with Ghanaian president Nana Akufo-Addo.
 She was crowned a queen mother and given several Ghanaian names, including Naa Lamiley, which means, "Somebody who is strong.
 Somebody who stands the test of time", Naa Yaoteley, which means "the first female child in a family or bloodline", and Ebube Ndi Igbo.

 Oral history project

 Fletcher was interviewed in 2014 for an oral history project conducted by the Oklahoma Oral History Research program and the Oklahoma State University College of Human Sciences.

-Memoir

-Fletcher wrote a memoir, Don’t Let Them Bury My Story, with her grandson in 2023.
+In 2021, on the occasion of the centennial of the massacre, an AI-powered conversational video project using StoryFile technology debuted at the Gilcrease Museum and was made accessible to the public online, so people could ask her questions about her experiences.